Geometric bounds for low Steklov eigenvalues of finite volume hyperbolic surfaces: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Bruno Colbois for useful discussions and interest in the project.
-A.\,H. and A.\,M. acknowledge support of EPSRC grant EP/T030577/1.
-A.\,M. also acknowledges support of the SNSF project "Geometric Spectral Theory" grant number 200021-19689.
+The authors would like to thank Bruno Colbois for useful discussions and interest in the project, {and are also grateful to the anonymous referees for their helpful comments.} A.\,H. and A.\,M. acknowledge support of EPSRC grant EP/T030577/1.
+A.\,M. also acknowledges support of the SNSF project ``Geometric Spectral Theory" grant number 200021-19689.